IssamLaribi/Hormuz-Minesweepr/README.md

 Very nice game

-For phones: use activate computer version in you browser, rotate you screen, adjust zoom, AND HAVE FUN!
+For phones: use activate computer version in your browser, rotate you screen, adjust zoom, AND HAVE FUN!

 ![Game](images/game.png)